about your visit to

 this web site.

 When a patient is diagnosed with cancer that has spread within the body (metastatic cancer), the primary site of the disease is not always obvious.
 Finding the origin of the cancer is important to define appropriate treatment.

 When the origin of the cancer is not identified with confidence, through initial tests, this is described as Cancer of Unknown Primary site, or CUP.

-* It is difficult to capture precisely the burden of a disease that has no standard international definition.
-Cancer Research UK incidence figures for 2009 show a total of 10,470 new cases of CUP.
-There is wide recognition that this figure under-represents the disease.
+* This figure is an estimate.
+It is difficult to capture precisely the burden of a disease that has no standard definition.
+Cancer Research UK incidence figures for 2007 show a total of 11,348 (some 4% of the 298,000 people diagnosed with cancer) but recognise that this may under represent the disease.